pankaj073/csharp_hfdp/README.md

 	> Product Classes
 	>	> Pizza, NYStyleCheesePizza, ChicagoStyleCheesePizza, NYStylePepperoniPizza, ChicagoStylePepperoniPizza

+5. Abstract Factory Pattern
+	> Provides an interface for creating families of related and dependent objects
+	> without specifying their concrete classes.

+	> Abstract Factory (interface)
+	>	> Defines the interface that all concrete factories must implement which consists
+	>	> of a set of methods for producing products.

+	> Concrete Factory
+	>	> Implement the different product families, To create a product, the client uses
+	>	> one of these factories so it never has to instantiate a product object.

+	> Client
+	>	> The client is written against the abstract factory and then computed at runtime
+	>	> with an actual factory.

+	> Abstract Product (interface)
+	>	> This the product family, Each concrete factory can produce an entire set of products.

 #### The power of Loose Coupling in Observer Pattern
 	* The only thing that the subject knows about an observer is that it implements a